Religion in Italy: Religious practice

-Religious practice, especially church attendance, is still high in Italy when compared to the average Western European country.
+Religious practice, especially church attendance, is still high in Italy when compared to the average country in Western Europe.

+According to the 2017 Being Christian in Western Europe survey by Pew, 58% of Italians consider religion to be very or somewhat important.
+Italy was the only country in the survey having more practising Christians than non-practising ones.
+Italy is the third European Union member in terms of highest weekly church attendance rates after Poland and Ireland.
+From 2001 to 2022 religious practice in Italy has steadily decreased.
+Although in surveys most of the population claims a religious identity, according to the Italian National Institute of Statistics (ISTAT) data, less than 19% of Italians have declared themselves to be practicing.
+At the same time the proportion of those who have never practiced a religion has doubled, from 16% in 2001 to 31% in 2022.

-The Italian National Institute of Statistics (ISTAT) found in 2015 that 29.0% of the population went to church, synagogue, mosque, temple or another house of worship on a weekly basis.
+ISTAT found in 2015 that 29.0% of the population went to a house of worship on a weekly basis.
 The share of practising believers was higher in Southern Italy (33.5%) than the North-West (27.7%), the North-East (26.8%) and the Centre (25.0%).
 Religious practice was particularly high in Sicily (37.3%), in Campania (35.4%), Calabria (34.8%), Apulia (32.6%) and Molise (30.9%) in the South, in Veneto (32.4%)—once dubbed "white Veneto" because of Christian Democracy's strength there (white being the party's official colour)—and Trentino (31.4%) in the North-East, in Marche (31.6%) in the Centre.
 It was particularly low in Liguria (18.6%), Aosta Valley (21.0%), Friuli-Venezia Giulia (21.9%), and Sardinia (21.9%) and the so-called "red regions" (long-time strongholds of the left-wing/centre-left, from the Italian Communist Party to the current Democratic Party), especially Tuscany (19.4%) and Emilia-Romagna (21.6%).